microsoft/near-duplicate-code-detector/README.md

     "tokens" : ["list", "of", "tokens", "in", "file"] }
 ```
+Alternative formats can be accepted by providing the `--tokens-field` and `--id-fields` options.

 The `tokenizers` folder in this repository contains tokenizers for
 C\#, Java, JavaScript and Python.
 Please, feel free to contribute tokenizers for other languages too.